suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use Isolates in Flutter to handle heavy computations without blocking the UI!”

 ---

-50) What are DevTools in Flutter?
+50.What are DevTools in Flutter?
+---
 Flutter DevTools is a suite of debugging and performance tools for Flutter apps.
+It helps
-It helps developers analyze, debug, and optimize their applications.
+    developers analyze, debug, and optimize their applications.

 Flutter DevTools Features